October 12, 2023Review Recipe

 Sesame chicken is a Chinese-inspired recipe that’s sweet, sticky, and packed full of flavor.
-So easy to make, you simply coat the chicken in batter, deep fry until crispy, and smother in a homemade sesame chicken sauce.
+So easy to make, you simply coat the tender chicken pieces in batter, deep fry them until crispy, and smother them in a savory sesame sauce.

 - 1 teaspoon of salt

 - 2 cups of buttermilk

 - 4 boneless skinless chicken breasts, diced into 1-inch cubes